marceloslacerda/glpilib2/README.rst

 Source: https://github.com/glpi-project/glpi/blob/master/apirest.md#init-session

-If you got an answer ``200 OK`` as in the previous example skip to the final step.
+If you got an answer ``200 OK`` as in the previous example you are done and can plug the parameters you just collected to the library as mentioned on the `How to use`_ section.

 Otherwise there are a few things that might have gone wrong.
 Check the `documentation for common errors <https://github.com/glpi-project/glpi/blob/master/apirest.md#errors>`_.